sciactive/nymphjs/packages/tilmeld-setup/README.md

 // Use the REST server.
 app.use('/rest', createServer(nymph));

-// Use the Tilmeld Setup App, passing in the Nymph Client Config. app.use(
+// Create Tilmeld setup app.
+app.use(
   '/user',
   setup(